REACH - A period a week with industry professionals

 PART 1 - Filmed Drama Monologue/s

-Students select one of the listed monologues and film their performance.
-This monologue is uploaded to YouTube by XXX.
+Students select one of the listed monologues and film their performance (This list will be sent once application has gone through).
+No written support material of any kind is to be used.
+This monologue is then uploaded to YouTube.
 Please ensure the video is unlisted and that 'anyone with the link' can access it.
 For filming, students should be in Drama blacks, be in a well lit room, ensure audio is clear and that full body can be seen at all times.

-Students select one of the listed monologues AND one other one minute monologue to film.
-These monologues need to be uploaded to YouTube by XXX.
+Students select one of the listed monologues AND one other one minute monologue to film (This list will be sent once application has gone through).
+No written support material of any kind is to be used.
+These monologues need to be uploaded as one file to YouTube.
 Please ensure the video is unlisted and that 'anyone with the link' can access it.
 For filming, students should be in Drama blacks, be in a well lit room, ensure audio is clear and that full body can be seen at all times.
 Students should aim to find a second monologue that contrasts their first one.

 PART 2 - Drama Group Workshop

 Students should wear comfortable clothing which is easy to move in.
-This may include items such as track suits, T-shirts, jeans, sloppy-joes.
+This may include items such as track suits, tights, T-shirts.
+These items should cover the stomach and shoulders.
 Footwear should be joggers or comfortable shoes.
 Students should not audition in school uniform or costume.

-Changes may occur to the audition process above dependent upon COVID-19 health legislations in place at the time of auditions.
+Changes may occur to the audition process due to extenuating circumstances i.e. COVID-19 restrictions.
 Changes could include, but are not limited to, video submission and/or online live components.
 If and when required, details of changes will be communicated to applicants.

 Performing Arts Curriculum

 If made an offer of placement at our school it is our understanding that you acknowledge and accept our performing arts curriculum.
-Each new Year 3-8 student is required to follow through with his/her auditioned performing arts subject until at least Year 10.
-It is the strong expectation that new Year 9-11 students will follow through with their auditioned performing arts subject until Year 12.
+Each new Year 3-8 student is required to follow through with their auditioned performing arts subject until Year 10.
+It is expected that new Year 9-11 students will follow through with their auditioned performing arts subject until Year 12.